 3 Types of enamel cookware that you must have;

 A cast iron enameled saucier is the perfect tool for making sauces.
 With a cast iron enamel saucier is easy and less messy to pour.
-The smooth round edges makes it easy to whip sauces and combine different ingredients.
-For cooking techniques such as low heat, low water methods, a enamel cast iron saucier will do you proud..
+The smooth round edges make it easy to whip sauces and combine different ingredients.
+For cooking techniques such as low heat, low water methods, an enamel cast iron saucier will do you proud.

 The cast iron skillet is so useful.
-Its already a favourite in many kitchens around the world.
-Just like a regular skillet it can fry, sear, braise can go from stove top and into the oven with ease.
+It’s already a favourite in many kitchens around the world.
+Just like a regular skillet, it can fry, sear, braise can go from the stovetop and into the oven with ease.
 An enameled pan can do all of these without the need for seasoning.
 Staub enamel very hard and will not scratch easily.
-Also the black glaze keeping the beautiful look of a traditional skillet.
+Also, the black glaze keeping the beautiful look of a traditional skillet.

 Is enamel cast iron cookware safe to use?